- Publications and resources

 - you hold a pilot certificate issued by Recreational Aviation Australia (RA-Aus) and want to obtain a CASA-issued licence.

-Flight training school personnel should also be aware of the new rules.
+Flight training organisation personnel should also be aware of the new rules.

 - What is a recreational pilot licence (RPL)?

-A recreational pilot licence (RPL) is a new flight crew licence introduced on 1 September 2014.
-It authorises pilots to fly light, single-engine aircraft as the pilot in command, independently of a flying school, without supervision.
+A recreational pilot licence (RPL) is a flight crew licence introduced on 1 September 2014.
+It authorises pilots to fly light, single-engine aircraft as the pilot in command, independently of a flight training organisation, without supervision.

 The RPL replaces the student pilot licence and general flying progress test (GFPT) that existed under the Civil Aviation Regulations 1988.
 It is also available to pilots who have an RA-Aus pilot certificate.

-Before operating independently of a school, new RPL holders should make sure they are fully aware of their new responsibilities.
+Before operating independently of a flight training organisation, new RPL holders should make sure they are fully aware of their new responsibilities.
 Initially, pilots need to complete a flight review with an instructor and make sure they are familiar with the new regulations and their responsibilities when exercising the privileges of their RPL.

 - How can I get an RPL?

-You need to be at least 16 to get an RPL.
-For each category rating you want to obtain you need to:
+You must be 16 years old to get an RPL.
+For each category rating you want to obtain you must: